|

 Zen Buddhism illustrated by her own paintings and calligraphy).
 A sixth book, Qin Music

 and Zen Buddhism, has been accepted for publication in Taiwan.
-She had her one person show
+She had a one person show

 |